 He drew a little closer.

 “When I think of you… you’re the constancy of a storm, Tyrric.
-Loud and fretful and…sometimes up to frightening things.
-But I also know, every time you blow yourself out, the grass will be growing just a little greener, just a little… thicker.”
+Loud and chaotic and… sometimes up to frightening things.
+But I also know, every time you blow yourself out, the grass will be growing just a little greener, just a little…thicker.”

 “So I’m green and thick, is that it?”